5% OFF SITEWIDE | UP TO 60% OFF | CODE: MEMORIAL23 | FREE SHIPPING OVER $5,000

 So, the big question: how to determine your budget?
 Let’s do some math.

 First, figure out your gross revenue.
-Experts say that new businesses should invest 12 to 20% of their gross revenue, while established businesses should invest 6 to 12% of their gross revenue.
+Experts say that new businesses should invest 12 to 20% of their gross revenue into marketing strategy, while established businesses should invest 6 to 12% of their gross revenue.

 Once you’ve invested in getting your name out with your amazing salon marketing ideas, word of mouth will help you bring in clients.
 You know how it works… a client gets an amazing cut and color, and their friends ask them who was responsible for such amazing locks.